 It doesn’t get much simpler than a casserole made from many staples that most people have on hand already.

 WHAT YOU NEED TO MAKE THIS EASY BROCCOLI CASSEROLE THAT TASTES DELICIOUS

 Broccoli, bacon, sharp cheddar cheese, heavy cream, eggs, and of course, your basic spices which include onion & garlic powder, a couple of herbs, and a light sprinkle of salt & pepper.

-That’s it folks, that handful of ingredients is mixed and baked together to make a filling casserole that will leave your family asking for seconds.
+That’s it, folks, that handful of ingredients is mixed and baked together to make a filling casserole that will leave your family asking for seconds.

-Worried about the heavy cream?
+Worried about heavy cream?
 Well, forget everything you’ve ever imagined because heavy cream should be your new best friend, second only to bacon.

-Not only does heavy cream give everything from coffee to casseroles a richer consistency, but it’s also a low-carb option that is far superior in nutritional value than milk.
+Not only does heavy cream give everything from coffee to casseroles a richer consistency, but it’s also a low-carb option that is far superior in nutritional value to milk.
 Zero carbs and zero sugar, ladies and gentlemen.
 You will thank me later after the casserole has filled your home with yummy smells and your tummies with comforting warmth.

-School night, during a work week or for an early Sunday dinner, you’ll be pleasantly surprised at how little work is actually put into this casserole.
-10 minutes of prep time, 20 minutes to bake and you’ve got an aromatic, filling dinner that is oven to table ready in just 30 minutes!
+School night, during a workweek or for an early Sunday dinner, you’ll be pleasantly surprised at how little work is actually put into this casserole.
+10 minutes of prep time, 20 minutes to bake and you’ve got an aromatic, filling dinner that is oven to table-ready in just 30 minutes!